-Survivors dig by hand after Afghanistan quake killing 1,000
+Afghans bury dead, dig for survivors after quake kills 1,000

 Obtaining more direct international help may be more difficult: Many countries, including the U.S., funnel humanitarian aid to Afghanistan through the U.N. and other such organizations to avoid putting money in the Taliban’s hands.

 In a news bulletin Thursday, Afghanistan state television made a point to acknowledge that U.S. President Joe Biden — their one-time enemy — offered condolences over the earthquake and had promised aid.
-Biden on Wednesday ordered “USAID and other federal government partners to assess U.S. response options to help those most affected,” a White House statement said.
+Biden on Wednesday ordered the U.S. international aid agency and its partners to “assess” options for helping the victims, a White House statement said.

-The quake was centered in Paktika province, about 50 kilometers (31 miles) southwest of the city of Khost, according to neighboring Pakistan’s Meteorological Department.
-Experts put its depth at just 10 kilometers (6 miles).
-Shallow earthquakes tend to cause more damage.

-The death toll reported by the Bakhtar news agency was equal to that of a quake in 2002 in northern Afghanistan.
+The death toll reported by Bakhtar was equal to that of a quake in 2002 in northern Afghanistan.
 Those are the deadliest since 1998, when an earthquake that was also 6.1 in magnitude and subsequent tremors in the remote northeast killed at least 4,500 people.

-Wednesday’s quake took place in a region prone to landslides, with many older, weaker buildings.
+Wednesday’s quake was centered in Paktika province, about 50 kilometers (31 miles) southwest of the city of Khost, according to neighboring Pakistan’s Meteorological Department.

 In neighboring Khost province’s Speray district, which also sustained serious damage, men stood atop what once was a mud home.
 The quake had ripped open its timber beams.
 People sat outside under a makeshift tent made of a blanket that blew in the breeze.